 2.4a How is access to the PII determined?

 GCB is a restricted access data and computational system.
 Any data contained within GCB is partitioned to allow for role-based access.

+2.4b Are criteria, procedures, controls, and responsibilities regarding access documented?
+How are the documented, i.e. Policy, SOP, other.
+And where is this documentation located?

+Research and analysis are conducted in individual "Study marts" within GCB.

+2.4c Does access require manager approval?

+No

-- 2.4b Are criteria, procedures, controls, and responsibilities regarding access documented?
-Research and analysis are conducted in individual "Study marts" within GCB. - 2.4c Does access require manager approval?
-No - 2.4d Is access to the PII being monitored, tracked, or recorded?
-Each of these study marts are accessible only to specific research groups with a MVP and IRB approved study and contains only the data that has been approved for the conduct of that study. - 2.4e Who is responsible for assuring safeguards for the PII?
+2.4d Is access to the PII being monitored, tracked, or recorded?

+Each of these study marts are accessible only to specific research groups with a MVP and IRB approved study and contains only the data that has been approved for the conduct of that study.

+2.4e Who is responsible for assuring safeguards for the PII as identified in eMASS?